stat6250-w18/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): How do you define a permanent format?
 - *Answer* (jcanfield3-stat6250): You assign a permanent library using the lib= command.
 - *Question* (akrishnamurthy-stat6250): What is the syntax of VALUE statement while defining multiple labels in PROC FORMAT?
+- Question (nshrivastava2-stat6250): How can we use the format procedure to create the formats?
+- Answer (nshrivastava2-stat6250): The name of a character format must begin with a dollar sign, followed by a letter or underscore, followed by letters, numbers, and underscores.
+Names for numeric formats must begin with a letter or underscore, followed by letters, numbers, and underscores.
+A format name cannot end in a number and cannot be the name of a SAS format.